itlab-vision/dl-benchmark/README.md

     as a reference and stick to its measurement methodology, thus provide consistent performance results.
   - `quantization` contains scripts to quantize model to INT8-precision using Post-Training Optimization Tool (POT) of Intel® Distribution of OpenVINO™ toolkit.
   - `remote_control` contains scripts to execute benchmark remotely.
   - `utils` is a package of auxiliary utilities.

+- `test` contains tests.

 ## Documentation

 The latest documentation for the Deep Learning Inference Benchmark (DLI) is available [here][dli-wiki].
-This documentation contains detailed information about DLI components and provides step-by-step guides to build and run the DLI benchmark on your own test infrastructure.
+This documentation contains detailed information about the DLI components and provides step-by-step guides to build and run the DLI benchmark on your own test infrastructure.